JeffersonLab/clas12-timeline/qa-physics/README.md

   * verify your epoch lines are where you want them
     * use `mkTree.sh`
     * look at "supplemental" `epoch view` timelines
-  * if you make changes to the epoch lines, re-run `exeTimelines.sh` to generate the updated `qaTree.json`
+  * if you make changes to the epoch lines, re-run `../bin/run-physics-timelines.sh` to generate the updated `qaTree.json`
 * verify all the data have been analyzed by the automatic QA
   * execute `getListOfDSTs.sh [dataset]` to obtain a list of run numbers and file